maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **fixFullScreen**(): `boolean`

 *__description__*: (OPTIONAL) By default Annoto will try applying a fix To enable Annoto to work when player enters Full screen.
-The fix is moving annoto-app container as a child of the player element or embeddableElement() annoto-app will be moved only if it the player element allows it (is DIV). annoto-app will be moved when player enters full screen, and moved back to the original parent of annoto-app obtained at Annoto.boot() call.
+The fix is moving annoto-app container as a child of the player element or embeddableElement() annoto-app will be moved only if the player element allows it (is NOT an IFRAME). annoto-app will be moved when player enters full screen, and moved back to the original parent of annoto-app obtained at Annoto.boot() call.
 NOTE: In rare case when this must be disabled, return false from the function.
-NOTE: if not required/supported the function must be undefined.

 **Returns:** `boolean`